Impact of Fake Agents on Information Cascades: Introduction

+Our work follows the basic model studied in \cite{bhw,banerjee,welch}, except we introduce fake agents which arrive at random amidst the sequence of rational agents.
+Many variations of this basic model have been studied, some of which we review here briefly.
+The work in \cite{smithNsorensen} relaxed the assumptions of agents' homegeneity and binary valued private signals made in \cite{bhw,banerjee,welch}.
+It showed in particular that allowing for a richer class of signals, such that their likelihood ratio is unbounded, could result in learning to occur with probability one.
+Our model maintains the assumptions of \cite{bhw,banerjee,welch}, i.e., homegenous agents and binary valued private signals.

+Another change to the basic model is to consider different structures for observing past actions.
+For example, \cite{acemouglu} considers that agents can observe only a subset of the past actions, defined by an underlying network structure.
+This work finds conditions on the network structure that guarantee asymptotic learning.
+Whereas \cite{song} makes the network formation endogenous by allowing agents to select their observations at a cost.
+Another variation, studied in \cite{sgroi2002optimizing}, forces a fixed number of initial agents to only observe their private signals.
+These agents thereby act as "guinea pigs", used to explore the unknown true value.
+This causes improved welfares of the subsequent agents at the cost of the guinea pigs’ welfares.
+Our work here stays with the original model \cite{bhw,banerjee,welch} which assumes that actions are recorded to a common database, thereby allowing each agent to observe all prior actions (although in our case, each action could be either rational or fake).

 Closer to our work is the model in \cite{Tho}, which assumes that the recording of actions for subsequent agents is subject to an error that is unbiased towards each of the possible actions.
-In our setting, an action being either fake or rational depending on the agent-type could equivalently be perceived as an error while recording a rational action (as in \cite{Tho}); except that in our case, the error is biased only towards a preferred action\footnote{This change requires a different analysis approach than that in \cite{Tho} as the underlying Markov process now typically has an uncountable state-space.}.
+In our setting, an action being either fake or rational depending on the agent-type could equivalently be perceived as an error while recording a rational action (as in \cite{Tho}); except that in our case, the error is biased only towards a preferred action.\footnote{This change requires a different analysis approach than that in \cite{Tho} as the underlying Markov chain now typically has a countably infinite state-space, while in \cite{Tho} it was finite.
+We show that this change also yields substantially different outcomes.}